TNR-Business-Solutions/CleanTNRSIte/INSTAGRAM_CONNECTION_GUIDE.md

 ## 📋 Overview
 Instagram posting requires connecting your Instagram Business Account to a Facebook Page.
 Instagram uses Facebook's API, so you must connect through Facebook OAuth.

+**Important:** This guide is for connecting YOUR OWN Instagram account for posting and getting insights.
+If you want to analyze OTHER Instagram accounts (competitors), see the Business Discovery API documentation.

 ## ✅ Prerequisites

 1. **Instagram Business or Creator Account** (NOT Personal account)